 Prequalified Vendors

-Prequalification is a concept that is growing within many industries, and large corporations and governments often have an established prequalified list of vendors.
+Prequalification is a concept that is growing within many industries.
+Large corporations and governments often have an established prequalified list of vendors.

 It is a contractor selection method whereby a list of “trusted contractors” is developed based on a “Request for Qualifications.”
 This document does not ask for price information.
 Rather, it requests information like past project information, project team descriptions, and project methodology to compile a prequalification list.
 There is usually a schedule of criteria for example: